-Her research focuses primarily on how newsrooms can adapt to the rapidly evolving digital, mobile and economic climate, and has included extensive periods of observation and interviewing at news organizations such as the Milwaukee Journal Sentinel, WMC-TV Channel 5 in Memphis, and the Christian Science Monitor.
+Her research focuses primarily on how newsrooms wrestle with culture change and has included extensive periods of observation and interviewing at news organizations such as the Milwaukee Journal Sentinel, WMC-TV Channel 5 in Memphis, and the Christian Science Monitor.
 In 2013 she won the Top Paper Award at the ISOJ conference in Austin, Texas with co-author and friend Jonathan Groves.

-In Memphis Brown developed and taught new courses in cutting-edge areas such as social media and entrepreneurial journalism, winning the campus Alumni Association Distinguished Teaching Award in 2013.
-She served as director of the city-wide high school journalism program The Teen Appeal for four years and is currently an adviser to the program.
-She also recently launched a new graduate certificate in entrepreneurial journalism in partnership with local accelerator Start.Co.
+Prior to coming to CUNY-J school, Brown was an associate professor of journalism at the University of Memphis, where she developed and taught new courses in social media and entrepreneurial journalism.
+She served as director of the city-wide high school journalism program The Teen Appeal for four years.
+She launched a new graduate certificate in entrepreneurial journalism in partnership with local accelerator Start.Co.
 Her interest in design thinking led her to complete the Memphis Innovation Bootcamp in 2013 and serve as a invited facilitator for the Online News Association’s dCamp Mobile.
-She does extensive university service, including bi-annual individual advising for more than 50 undergraduate students, and serving on or chairing more than 30 Master’s committees.
-She is a co-founder and executive committee member of SafeZone, a volunteer network of faculty, students and staff across campus that supports the LGBT community.
+She was a co-founder and executive committee member of SafeZone, a volunteer network of faculty, students and staff across campus that supports the LGBT community.